I seriously can not tell you how many close calls I’ve had.

 (Important note: I’m not a doctor and don’t claim to be.
 You know your own child… if you think something is wrong, or your parent-alarm is going off, by all means take them to a doctor or medical professional.
 I’ve just done the best job I can here compiling available resources and information.)

-How to spot food poisoning from bad milk
+How to spot food poisoning and symptoms of drinking bad milk

 If your kid has a little bit of questionable milk, there’s probably no need to rush them to the hospital.